Gunnam Gangaraju

 Gunnam Gangaraju is an Indian producer, screenwriter, and director known for his works in Telugu cinema and Telugu television.
 He is best known as the creator and co-producer of the TV sitcom Amrutham (2001–2007), widely considered to be the greatest Telugu comedy TV series of all time.

-He received two National Film Awards for the films Aithe (2003) and Bommalata (2004) that he produced.
+He received a National Film Award for the film Aithe (2003) he produced.
 He also won five state Nandi Awards.
 His other notable works include Little Soldiers (1996), Anukokunda Oka Roju (2005), and Amma Cheppindi (2006).
 Along with his friend Venkat Dega, he founded the company Just Yellow, which started off as an IT services firm and later ventured into TV and film production.

 Early life

 Gunnam Gangaraju is born and brought up in Kakinada.
 He is the only son to his parents and has three sisters.
 He was put up in a boarding school at the age of five.
 He studied up to sixth standard in St. Josephs Convent in Kakinada.
 He moved to Hyderabad along with his family at the age of ten.
 He received a Government of India scholarship and got into Hyderabad Public School.
 He finished his schooling and wanted to do medicine, but never got through.
 He waited for one year and joined Bachelor of Arts (BA) Literature at Andhra Loyola College in Vijayawada.
 But he was removed from college in the second year as the entire English medium students went for a strike.
 Then he completed his BA privately.
 He joined Master of Arts (MA) in English from Andhra University PG Centre, Kakinada.